peteoshea/base-template/README.md

 For a web application, this might start up any extra processes that the application requires to run in addition to itself.

-[update][update]/[update.ps1][update.ps1] should be called ahead of any application booting to ensure that the application is up to date and can run appropriately.
+The [update][update]/[update.ps1][update.ps1] script is called ahead of any application booting to ensure that the application is up to date and can run appropriately.

 ## Installing Dependencies